 Introduce the problem.
-Then have students do the activity to solve the problem.
-Distribute solids, net patterns, paper, pencils, scissors, and tape to students.
+Then have students do the activity to solve problem.
+Distribute GeoSolids, Net Pattern (BLM 13), paper, pencils, scissors, and tape to students.
 Explain that a net is a pattern that can be folded to make a three-dimensional object.